liuchangjie7/Awesome-LWMs4AD/README.md

 ## Applications

-This section summarizes how LWMs are used across autonomous driving tasks, from latent dynamics modeling to predictive driving, predictive control, and safety verification.
+This section summarizes how LWMs are used across autonomous driving tasks, from latent dynamics modeling to anticipatory driving, predictive control, and safety verification.

 <div align="center">
   <img src="./LWMs4AD.assets/chapter4_1.jpg"